Man sa yarbah al malyoon: Main game

 In the main game, the contestant is given 15 multiple choice questions, which increase in difficulty as the game progresses.
 Every time the contestant answers a question correctly, they win the amount of money that the question is worth, however the winnings are not cumulative (e.g. if the contestant were to answer the second question, they would win SR 200, not SR 300).
 Answering the final question correctly, giving a wrong answer to a question and deciding not to answer a question (known as "walking away") end the contestant's game.
-There are two guaranteed sums, at question 5 (SR 1,000 in the original 2000 version and the 2021 one-off special; SR 2,000 in the 2005 version; SR 10,000 in the 2015 version), and at question 10 (SR 32,000 in the original 2000 version and the 2021 one-off special; SR 64,000 in the 2005 version; SR 100,000 in the 2015 version), and once the contestant correctly answers that question, they are guaranteed to leave with that amount (i.e. if they were to lose on questions 6-10, they would leave with the question 5 amount, and if they were to lose on the last five questions, they would leave with the question 10 amount).
+There are two guaranteed sums, at question 5 (SR 1,000 in the original 2000 version and the 2021 one-off special; SR 2,000 in the 2005 version; SR 10,000 in the 2015 version, AED 4,000 in the 2024 version), and at question 10 (SR 32,000 in the original 2000 version and the 2021 one-off special; SR 64,000 in the 2005 version; SR 100,000 in the 2015 version, AED 32,000 in the 2024 version), and once the contestant correctly answers that question, they are guaranteed to leave with that amount (i.e. if they were to lose on questions 6-10, they would leave with the question 5 amount, and if they were to lose on the last five questions, they would leave with the question 10 amount).
 If the contestant were to lose before the first guaranteed sum, they would leave with nothing.
 Should the contestant decide to walk away, they would leave with the value of the previous question.

-The 2010 version followed a different format, with just 12 questions as opposed to the traditional 15, a format introduced in the UK in 2007, and also used an entirely new format known as the "extra-high-risk format", in which the contestant is only given one guaranteed sum, and they are allowed to select any question between question 1 (SR 500) to question 11 (SR 500,000) to be the guaranteed sum.
+The 2010 version followed a different format, with just 12 questions as opposed to the traditional 15, a format introduced in the UK in 2007, and also used an entirely new format known as the "extra-high-risk format" (later used by the Russian and Indian Hindi-language versions), in which the contestant is only given one guaranteed sum, and they are allowed to select any question between question 1 (SR 500) and question 11 (SR 500,000) to be the guaranteed sum.
 If they answer wrong prior to reaching their selected milestone, they will leave with nothing at all.